 I have always loved Lauren from Elle & Company's design style, and information-packed blog posts.
 So I dove into the Freelance Academy Course she was offering, even though it was out my comfort-zone in the price range.
 Not that the price isn't worth it, but that with my mountain of debt and bills, I wasn't sure if it would be a wise purchase at that time.
 But, I ignored those thoughts and forged ahead.
 I chose the handy payment plan option and away I went.
 It has been so worth it!
 Lauren is super organized and efficient, and her course is very easy to follow along with.
 I am putting all of my effort into this course in order to learn how best to serve my clients by offering amazing services.
 By far, this has been the most exciting course I have taken.

 Don't feel guilty about investing in your business.
 Sometimes you have to jump in before you are ready (financially).
 If it means using temporary financing, savings or credit (in small doses), and using it responsibly, trust your gut and expand your technology, resources and knowledge.
 When you have a small business, it's so important to keep learning and growing.

 With careful planning, and follow through on bettering your business, you will surely reach those goals and be on your way to being a successful #LadyBoss!

 Now tell me, what investments in your business have you made in the past year?
-Or, what are you planning to invest in in 2017?
+Or, what are you planning to invest in this year?
 I'd love to hear about it!